yashvi-Agarwal2006/LifeLink../README.md

 npm start
 ```

-The application will then be available through the local development server.

-## Key Highlights
+## Project Objective

-* Developed a **React-based web interface** for donor–receiver interaction.
-* Used **modular and reusable frontend components**.
-* Focused on **clarity, usability, and intuitive navigation**.
-* Organized the interface to provide a smoother **user interaction flow**.
+The main objective of Life-Link is to create a centralized digital platform that simplifies interaction between donors and receivers.
+The interface is structured to improve accessibility, clarity, and the overall user experience.

 ## Future Enhancements

-Possible future improvements include:

 * User authentication and role-based access
 * Database integration
-* Real-time donor–receiver matching
+* Donor and receiver profiles
 * Search and filtering functionality
+* Real-time matching
 * Notifications and communication features
-* Deployment as a production web application
+* Deployment as a production-ready web application

 ## License

-This project is intended for educational and development purposes.
+This project is developed for educational and academic purposes.